YaaOppong/rbcl-generative-biology/README.md

 This README carries neither.
 Two statements of one number means one of them goes stale, so findings live in RESULTS.md and method lives in METHODS.md — each once.

-## The finding, in three sentences

-Finetuning repairs Part A's failure completely: at a 90 nt prompt, full-length generation goes from roughly half to near-total, paired across 120 donors.
-But it does **not** repair it by supplying missing coverage — an adapter trained on a corpus containing no green algae at all fixes green algae anyway, and three corpora differing three-fold in size and four-fold in clade breadth give identical results to four decimal places.
-So a short lineage-specific prompt appears to destroy the model's ability to commit to a coherent output, and any in-domain finetuning restores it — a reading that is testable, and whose falsifying experiment has not been run.

-Numbers, tables and statistics: **[RESULTS.md](RESULTS.md)**.

-158 tests.
-CPU-only; the torch-dependent modules skip cleanly without it.

----

 ## Why this gene

 *rbcL* is a single-copy, ~1,430 nt plastid coding sequence, deeply conserved and